frace/vim-unsurpriseme/README.md

 ## Configuration
-Currently there is only one configuration variable available.

 ```
-" Show the SignColumn inside *every* buffer - default 1
+" Show the SignColumn inside *every* buffer - default 1.
 " If disabled the SignColumn will be hidden inside empty and «nofile» buffers.
 let g:unsurpriseme_everywhere = 1

+" Links the highlight group from SignColumn to LineNr - default 1.
+" If disabled the SignColumn highlight group uses the colorscheme defaults.
+let g:unsurpriseme_link_color = 1
 ```

-## Hints
-As for my personal taste it makes sense to assign the color of the `LineNr` highlight group to the `SignColumn` highlight group.

 ## Bugs